Associate of Science (ASN) Nursing Program

 Get the Education, Training & Insight You Need to Become a Registered Nurse

-Cambridge Institute of Allied Health and Technology’s Associate of Science in Nursing (ASN) program provides the training and education you need to begin your career as a registered nurse.
+Cambridge College of Healthcare & Technology’s Associate of Science in Nursing (ASN) program provides the training and education you need to begin your career as a registered nurse.
 The 90-week program offers:

 - Classroom learning lead by qualified instructors